explainers-by-googlers/cross-origin-storage/README.md

 // The known hash of the file and the human-readable description. const hash =
   'SHA-256: 8f434346648f6b96df89dda901c5176b10a6d83961dd3c1ac88b59b2dc327aa4';
-const name = 'Modelo de IA Grande';
+const description = 'Modelo de IA Grande';

 // This triggers a permission prompt:
 // site-b.example.com wants to check if the file "Modelo de IA Grande" is stored by your browser.